Virginia Beach Transvaginal Mesh Lawyer

 - 7. On May 28, 2015, Deborah Barba was awarded $100 million by a Delaware State Court to compensate her for permanent injuries sustained from the Boston Scientific Corporation’s mesh product.
 This ruling came shortly after the company announced it would pay $119 million to resolve approximately 3,000 claims.

 The medical device manufacturers companies continue to push these products despite the overwhelming evidence of the harm they do to women.
 Cooper Hurley Injury Lawyers has helped women who have been harmed by transvaginal mesh.
-We will provide you with experienced representation and make sure your claim is properly handled among the others in the mass tort litigation.
+Our Virginia Beach transvaginal mesh will provide you with experienced representation and make sure your claim is properly handled among the others in the mass tort litigation.
 Time may be short to make your claim as some of the settlements will close to “new” cases in the near future.
-Call us at 757.455.0077 or toll free at 866-455-6657 for a free consultation.